apache/cordova-plugin-battery-status/README.md

 - Tizen
 - Firefox OS

+### Android and Amazon Fire OS Quirks

+- Warning: the Android + Fire OS implementations are greedy and prolonged use will drain the users battery.

 ### Windows Phone 7 and 8 Quirks

 Windows Phone 7 does not provide native APIs to determine battery